JoshuaCHartman/BlueBadgeCasino/README.md

 - SuperAdmin has the ability to alter Player balances to account for potential issues like fraud or card misuse (subject to verification).
 - Games are composed of unique nested logic simulating the probabilities and payout amounts of real world gaming.
 SuperAdmin, and Admin can adjust the payout amounts to a high degree, allowing maximum profits while still staying within the scope of standard payout amounts.

-## Discussion

-- Games
-- GUIDs
-- Bet class / table as the engine of the project
-- Buying in-game currency and cashing out

 ## Resources

 **User Roles / Authorization**